 Tools: ChatGPT, Gemini, Copilot, Perplexity etc.

-Do not use generative AI to search for scientific sources directly – the information may be incomplete or incorrect.
+Do not use generative AI as the sole basis for directly searching for scientific sources – even though some systems now display sources, the information may be incomplete, distorted, or incorrect.
 Furthermore, do not enter any personal or confidential data into such systems.

 Searching for Literature – Identifying Relevant Sources